 Katherine Sinclair's aunts, Liz and Clara, own a metaphysical bookstore in Cassandra Springs, Colorado.
 Liz thinks she's psychic, and Clara sees ghosts.

-Katherine is invited to attend an annual murder game by Aunt Liz, who thinks she herself is going to be murdered, and not surprisingly, she later turns up dead.
+Katherine is invited to attend an annual murder game by Aunt Liz.
+Aunt Liz thinks she is going to be murdered, so, unsurprisingly, she later turns up dead!

 It's up to Katherine to solve the mystery, along with her only ally, A Siamese cat called Nico.

-(Angie Cabot is a pen name of author Gary Jonas, best known for his Jonathan Shade series.)
+(Angie Cabot is one of the pen names of author Gary Jonas, best known for his Jonathan Shade series.)

 The Cats That (Karen Anne Golden)